josephmallari/T9q-Mx4/README.md

 - Unit Testing
 - In a production setting, connect to a DB, load and update tasks there.
 - Remove confirm windows and use a proper modal
+- Perform optimizations (on context for example, if there are unnecessary/extra renders upon state updates)